Jiggly-Balls/game-state/README.md

 # Game-State

-A pygame utility package that allows you to handle different screens in an organized manner.
+A state machine for organizing different in-game screens for pygame.

 ## Table of Contents